Jet lag, also called jet lag disorder, is a temporary sleep problem that can affect anyone who quickly travels across several time zones.

 Some people use exercise to try to ease the effects of jet lag.

-If you want to try an alternative therapy, such as an herbal supplement, be sure to check with your doctor first because some therapies may interact with other medications or cause side effects.
+If you want to try an alternative therapy, such as an herbal supplement, be sure to check with your health care provider first.
+Some therapies may interact with other medicines or cause side effects.